deepchatterjeeligo/BBHNet/projects/sandbox/train/README.md

 .
 ```

-It also assumes that the training data files are present, and are set using the environment variable `DATA_DIR`.
+It also assumes that the training data files are present.
+For a quickstart, set the `BASE_DIR` and `DATA_DIR` environment variables, where `DATA_DIR` contains the signal, background, and glitch dataset, e.g.
 ```
 $ ls ${DATA_DIR}
 glitches.h5  H1_background.h5  L1_background.h5  signals.h5
 ```
-Also, set the variable `BASE_DIR` to point to where models, logs, other files are stored during training.
+`BASE_DIR` points to the location to store models, logs, other files.
 During training it will look something like this,
 ```
 $ ls ${BASE_DIR}
 log  training